-M300 Support PageDocumentation, contact information and product downloads for M300 and M300XL
+M-Series Smart Glasses Support PageDocumentation, contact information and product downloads for M300 and M300XL

-The Vuzix M300 Smart Glasses (M300) is a rugged, Android-based wearable computer with an integrated high-resolution monocular display.
-It provides most of the features and capabilities of a modern Android smartphone, minus cellular connectivity, in a hands-free wearable device.
+The Vuzix M-Series smart glasses (M300 and M300XL) are rugged, Android-based wearable computers with an integrated high-resolution monocular display.
+They provide most of the features and capabilities of a modern Android smartphone, minus cellular connectivity, in a hands-free wearable device.

 Get access to the Vuzix Developer Center.
 As a Vuzix developer, you will have access to all our product documentation, support and downloads

 You will need to register to access the Developer Center